-For the EPO, the counts relate to pendency until a final decision by the examining division (decisions to grant or refuse) during the reporting year.
+For the EPO, the counts relate to pendency until a final decision by the examining division (decisions to grant) during the reporting year.
 This is the average time elapsed from the date on which the application enters the substantive examination, once the request for examination has been completed, to the date of the decision by the examining division.
+The calculation is based on standard cases (i.e. excluding cases with more than one request for extension of time limit or late payment of fees or rescheduling of oral proceeding).